lauvshree/ASLADigitechLearningMaterial/Learning Material/MasterClassJava - 2.md

 3. The class should have a public static void main method which takes a String [] argument.
 4. The String [] argument is nothing but the command line arguments you give the class when you run it.
 You can refer to the string array with any variable name.
 Commonly used ones as *s* and *args*.
 5. A class has to be written in a file with the extension Java.
 6. A class is first compiled and then run.
+Compilation is the process of converting the source Java file into bytecodes, which the JVM understands.
 A class can be compiled on one system and run on another system - Platform independence
 7. When you compile a .java file, it produces a .class file with the same name if the compilation is successful.
 The .class file contains bytecodes (non-human readable form) which can be interpreted by an Operating System which has Java Runtime Environment set up.
 8. Most computers in the modern days have Java Runtime Environment.